Introduction to Java KeyStore

 - store(outputStream, password): This method will be used for storing the data, and it will take two params one is output stream which from where data is going to read it could be file or disk and the second parameter is the password which will encrypt the data which we are storing.

-- getInstance(): This method is used to create a keyStore; if we pass nothing to this method, then it will create default keyStore else, we can pass PKCS12 as the type of the keyStore.
+- getInstance(): This method is used to create a keyStore; if we pass nothing to this method, then it will create a default keyStore else, we can pass PKCS12 as the keyStore type.

 - getPrivateKey(): After getting keyStore, we can fetch private keys with this method.

-- getCertificateChain(): If we wanted to get a chain of certificates, we can use this method.
+- getCertificateChain(): If we want to get a chain of certificates, we can use this method.

 Conclusion

-From this tutorial, we learned the basic concept of KeyStore in Java, and we learned about the creation, loading, and getting various types of data from the Keystore data; we learned about the various available methods and their uses in java for KeyStore.
+From this tutorial, we learned the basic concept of KeyStore in Java and about the creation, loading, and getting of various types of data from the Keystore data; we learned about the various available methods and their uses in Java for KeyStore.

 Recommended Articles